noahehall/theBookOfNoah/0current/proxy/haproxy.md

       - transparently listen to a foreign address
       - isolate itself inside a chroot jail
       - drop to another non-priviledged uid
-    - you NEED to RUN AS ROOT to (rarely required)
+    - running as RUN AS ROOT would allow
       - bind to an interface for outgoing connections
       - bind to privileged source ports for outgoing connections
       - transparently bind to a foreign address for outgoing connections